tannerjared/Gompertz/README.md

 ### Sex Stratified 2005 Versus 2022

-One question is whether males and females had similar changes in risk of death.
+One unknown is whether males and females had similar changes in risk of death.
 The data below show both sexes had increased probabilties of death, which demonstrates that whatever the causes are, they are not unique to males or females.
 "Gompertz Law" appears to hold more true for women than men.

 2005 males: alpha = 0.0001, beta = 0.0796, doubling time = **8.71 yrs**